DropKnock/n00bzCTF-2024-Osint-Writeups/README.md

 ## n00bzCTF 2024

-My writeups for n00bzCTF-2024 on the OSINT category for the following challenges
+My writeups for n00bzCTF-2024 on the OSINT category for the following challenges:

 * Tail
 * The Gang